DesModder/DesModder/docs/DEVELOPMENT.md

 5. For this example, open the file `src/plugins.ts`.
 6. To test Prettier, find the line that starts `const _plugins = {`, and add an extra newline after the opening brace.
 Prettier should automatically remove that unneeded newline on save.
 7. To test Typescript, remove the `.id` from the next line.
 Typescript should tell you "A computed property name must be of type 'string', 'number', 'symbol', or 'any'."
 8. If both of these worked, then you are ready to start development.
 Run `npm run dev` in the DesModder directory to start the development server.
 There should hopefully be no errors.
-If there is a prettier error, run `npm. run fix:prettier`
+If there is a prettier error, run `npm run fix:prettier`
 9. You should have loaded the unpacked extension based on the instructions in "Setup Environment."
 Check that it works by opening https://desmos.com/calculator.
 10. Back in `src/plugins.ts`, delete one of the lines declaring a plugin, for example delete `[duplicateHotkey.id]: duplicateHotkey,`
 11. Refresh the Desmos page.
 The plugin should now be removed from the list.